 Why Live With Roommates?

 For most people living in Manhattan, the biggest reason why they end up living with roommates comes down to money.
-Ultimately, it’s a lot cheaper sharing an apartment with one or two (or three) other people.
-Depending on which neighborhood you choose, many two bedrooms will cost $4-5,000 dollars.
+Ultimately, it’s a lot cheaper to share an apartment with one or two (or three) other people.
+Depending on which neighborhood you choose, many two-bedroom apartments will cost $4-5,000.
 When split in half, you’re spending at least $500 less than if you rented a one-bedroom apartment by yourself.
 On top of that, you’ll also be splitting utilities, saving you even more money each month.

 Besides the money aspect, there are plenty of other perks to having a good roommate.
 So long as you talk about it upfront, you can easily cut down on household tasks as you’ll both be splitting the duties of taking out the trash, washing dishes, etc. On top of that, you will have someone you can socialize with.
 While you don’t want to cling to your roommate, they probably have their own group of friends, you can still have some casual chit chat when you’re both at home.